Glossary Of Terms And Services

 Academic record transcripts are maintained and released in compliance with the Family Educational Rights and Privacy Act (FERPA).

-Transcripts (In Person Requests) - In-person requests may be submitted in the Registrar One-Stop Center (Trojan Hall 101).
+Transcripts (In Person Requests) - In-person requests may be submitted in the Registrar One-Stop Center located in the JHH lobby.
 Department hours are 8:30 a.m. to 5 p.m., Monday through Friday.
 A valid photo ID is required.

 Transcripts (Mail Requests) - Academic transcripts can be obtained by mailing your signed request to the University of Southern California, Transcripts Department, JHH Room 106, Los Angeles, CA 90089-0912, Attn: Transcript Request.
 Refer to Mail Request.